tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/synthetic-control-methods-intro.md

 The implementation steps follow [this example](https://github.com/edunford/tidysynth/blob/master/README.md).

-The package we are going to be using is called *tidysynth*, with functionalities specific for the implementation of this method.
+The package we are going to be using is called `tidysynth`, with functionalities specific for the implementation of this method.

-Let's start with installing and loading the package.
+### Step 1: Installing the package and loading the dataset.

 {{% codeblock %}}
 ```R